taylfw/taylfw/README.md

 ### Yo 🦥️

 I'm Frank, a web developer!
-I like making tools that help people cope with the human condition.
+I like making things.

 <!--
 **taylfw/taylfw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.